danbev/learning-openssl/README.md

 (2 - 1) * (7 - 1) =
 (1) * (6) = 6
 ```
 So `L` will be `6`.
-This is

 For encryption we will have a key that consists of a tuple, where one value
 will be the modulus we calculated above:
 ```
 (?, 14)
 ```
-The encryption key must be a value between 1 and the value of 'L', which is our
+The encryption key must be a value between 1 and the value of 'L', which in our
 case gives us 4 values to choose from, `2, 3, 4, 5`.
-The value we choose must be share no other factors besides 1 with L(6) and our
+The value we choose must not share any other factors besides 1 with L(6), and
-modulus(14). `5` is the only option in our case:
+our modulus(14). `5` is the only option in our case:
 ```
 (5, 14)
 ```